minoa-lang/reference/src/type-system/types/pointer-types.md

 Since alignment cannot be guaranteed to be at an address with greater alignment, pointer can only be implicitly cast to another pointer with the same alignment of less.
 If the programmer can guarantee a pointer has a larger alignment, the core library contains use to cast a pointer with a lower alignment to one with a larger alignment.
-If the value given does not adhere to the larger alignment, either an error value can be created, or [illegal behavior might occur](../../illegal-behavior.md#incorrect-pointer-alignment-)
+If the value given does not adhere to the larger alignment, either an error value can be created, or [illegal behavior might occur].

 > _Todo_: Specify which utilites